ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 12, 1840:**

+Yuyi tells me that some students are worried that they won't be able to do Question 4 on Quiz 0, due to lack of access to the **fairml** package.
+Actually, this was already discussed in the blog post of April 11, 2320! **PLEASE** read the blog--or in the words of the old marriage ceremony, "forever hold your peace." :-) Also, don't signal to Yuyi that you are a non-blog reader, very embarrassing. :-)

+If you get 0 credit on a certain Quiz problem because it required reading the blog, and you didn't do that reading, then there will be no regrade; 0 is 0.
+Same for the Homework.

+I also said that I would make available to you all the datasets, separately from package installation.
+In response to Yuyi's message, I've now started, pushing a new **Data/** directory to our repo.
+You'll see **fairml** there.

+Note that these files have '.rda' suffixes in their names.
+Load them by calling R's **load()** function.
+I recommend setting **verboose = TRUE**.
+Sometimes people use '.RData' for the same thing.

 **April 12, 1805:**

 Note that though the Quizzes will not ask you to write code using the packages, there definitely will be "R code answer" questions, i.e. you WILL be asked to write R code.